-Based on our years of experience with clients looking to integrate open innovation into their innovation activities, we have compiled a list of challenges that many teams face when trying to apply the approach to their organization.
+Based on our years of experience with clients looking to integrate open innovation into their innovation activities, we have compiled a list of challenges many teams face when applying open innovation in their organizations.

-- Objectives: What do you want to achieve?
+- Objectives: What do you want to achieve with an open innovation initiative?
 Do you want to identify disruptive solutions for specific search fields or new ideas to improve existing offerings?
 Or are you looking for collaboration opportunities with startups?
 Who is your target group; are submissions limited to the company's customers and partners or extended to the general public?

 - Ownership: Who is responsible for digesting promising idea submissions further?